-Liver fibrosis occurs when the healthy tissue of your liver becomes scarred and therefore cannot work as well.
+Liver fibrosis occurs when the healthy tissue of your liver becomes scarred and cannot work as well.
 Fibrosis is the first stage of liver scarring.
-Later, if more of the liver becomes scarred, it’s known as liver cirrhosis.
+Some fibrosis can be reversible.

 - A0: no activity